 Make sure to select Final in the dropdown box labeled Final or Midterm/Intermediate Grading.
 If you accidentally select Intermediate and enter any grades you will need to re-enter them as Final grades.

 In this example, we are going to enter grades for Mike's CSCM-355-01 Sex and Death class.

 Again, there are multiple sections of this class, but for grading purposes they are all displayed in one list.

 Both Expire Date and Last Date of Attendance should be left blank.

-If a student never attended class then leave the grade blank and check the Never Attended box.
+If a student never attended class enter an "NC" - No Credit grade and check the Never Attended box.

 4. Enter your Grades

 We're only seeing a selection of the students in Mike's class for the purposes of this tutorial.
 No matter how many students you have, the same rules and procedures apply.

 In this example, Mike has the grades ready for these first five students.
 You are not required to input all grades for all students in a course at one time.

 You will be automatically logged out after 30 minutes if you do not click the Submit button.
 This is called a timeout, and is the same thing that happens after a period of inactivity on other websites (like your bank, for example).